Top 5 2nd Quarter Trades of Cr - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core Total USD Bond Market ETF has a price-book ratio of 0.77.
+In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 12.37 and a price-book ratio of 1.49.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.